 The Spirit of Sisu (“see-sue”): Sisu in Finnish means strength and perseverance in a task that for some may seem crazy to undertake, or even hopeless.
 Sisu is extraordinary determination in the face of extreme adversity, and courage that is presented typically in situations where success is unlikely.
 It expresses itself in taking action against the odds, and displaying courage and resoluteness in the face of adversity.
 Susi is an action-oriented mindset.
 Or, as one Finnish author puts it, “You don’t brag about having sisu; you just let your actions do the talking.”

 Which of these spirits do you resonate with the most?
 Are there any others that come to mind?

-Tending first to our spirit and soul, those things that matters most, will make sure we find rich meaning in every day.
+Tending first to our spirit and soul, those things that matters most, will help us find rich meaning in every day.